-The three feng shui gods of wealth, also called the three immortals - Fuk Luk Sau - are a popular traditional feng shui cure that represents long life, fame and fortune.
+The three feng shui gods of wealth, also called the three immortals, are a popular traditional feng shui cure that represents long life, fame, and fortune.
 There is a wide variety of legends about the gods of wealth.

-One of the most popular one is based on the belief that the three wise men, also sometimes called the three Star Gods, are the representation of specific celestials energies that are available for the benefit of humans.
-Let's look at the energies of each wise man - Fuk, Luk and Sau - individually.
+One of the most popular legends is based on the belief that the three wise men, also sometimes called the three Star Gods, are the representation of specific celestials energies that are available for the benefit of humans.
+Let's look at the energies of each wise man - Fuk, Luk, and Sau - individually.

-The meaning of Luk character in imperial China was official's salary.
-It goes without saying that the energy of it is stability, fame and success, as well as financial abundance.
-Luk is often depicted holding either a ru yi, symbol of power and authority, or a golden ingot, a popular wealth symbol.
+The meaning of Luk character in imperial China was an official's salary.
+It goes without saying that the energy of it is stability, fame, and success, as well as financial abundance.
+Luk is often depicted holding either a ru yi (symbol of power and authority) or a golden ingot, a popular wealth symbol.

-The three wise men, or Fuk Luk Sau, are usually placed in an area with high visibility and good energy, such as a high table in the living room, for example, or on a high shelf in the office.
-It is thought to be disrespectful and bad feng shui to place Fuk Luk Sau on low surfaces, or in areas such as kitchen, bathroom or bedroom.
+The three wise men, or Fuk Luk Sau, are usually placed in an area with high visibility and good energy, such as a high table in the living room or on a high shelf in the office.
+It is thought to be disrespectful and bad feng shui to place Fuk Luk Sau on low surfaces, or in areas such as the kitchen, bathroom, or bedroom.